transalte/transalte.github.io/_docs/asp_lesson_01.md

 # Section Overview

-This device will be a straightforward stereo filter with the followwing features:
+This device will be a straight-forward stereo filter with the following features:

 * selectable filter types
 * user controllable frequency and resonance parameters